alexminnaar/X_Ideas/X_ideas.md

 A potential solution to this problem must include a method by which to find semantically similar terms to a given query term.

 1.  __Word Vectors:__ Compute word vectors for every word in the vocabulary (via the _Word2Vec_ or _GloVe_ methods).
 Compute similarity between two arbitrary words by taking the cosine similarity between their corresponding word vectors.
 Can either
-    * Use the pre-trained _GloVe_ word vectors from [https://github.com/stanfordnlp/GloVe](https://github.com/stanfordnlp/GloVe) (definitely the easiest way) or,
+    * Use the pre-trained _GloVe_ word vectors from [https://github.com/stanfordnlp/GloVe](https://github.com/stanfordnlp/GloVe) (probably the easiest way) or,
     * Train word vectors from our own corpus or,
     * Train separate word vectors for each account (this might be problematic since the training data sizes would vary uncontrollably).
 2.  __Latent Semantic Analysis (LSA):__ Another way to compute word vectors - this way using singular value decomposition.
 Can compute semantic similarity the same way as with word vectors.